TateTaylorOH/TateTaylorOH/SCREENSHOTGUIDE.md

 # Basics of Screenshotting (for Mod Pages and Beyond)
 A while ago someone asked me about my process for taking screenshots.
 I wrote a lengthy respone that has since been adapted into this guide.
 I hope that it is helpful to some people out there!

-The biggest thing, in my opinion is **framing**.
+In my opinion, the biggest thing that makes a screenshot interesting is **framing**.
 A good photo will draw your eye to a specific point and you do that by subtlety putting the subject of your photo in a frame.
 This photo is a great example of that:

 ![](https://staticdelivery.nexusmods.com/mods/1704/images/129908/129908-1727062917-963809285.png)